 Basically, if you want your scooter fast, you just need to make sure it’s getting more voltage supply while it accelerates fast with the help of amperage.

-If you place the batteries in series, you’ll have an increase in supply of the voltage.
+If you place the batteries in series, you’ll have an increase in the supply of the voltage.
 If you place them parallelly, this time you’ll get an increase in amperage.

 Using the same type of battery to increase the power is the ideal process.
 If you attach different types of batteries, one battery will start charging another one instead of making the scooter powerful.